Reserving Conference Rooms

 Yeah, two clicks.
 I also forgot to mention when you do schedule a room without more information, it’s like, are you sure you wanna send without a subject?
 There is literally no field labeled subject.

-To add the conference room (and conference line!) calendars to Outlook
+To add the conference room calendars to Outlook:

 In the Outlook Calendar, click on one of your Calendar group headings.
 “My Calendars,” for example, click the title.
-Then select Add Calendar and then From Rooms List…
+Then select Add Calendar and then From Room List…

 From here things mostly* work and look like any other shared calendar.
 If you’re used to navigating multiple calendars you should be good to go.
 If not, call one of the tech people over for help cause that would need way too many screenshots.

-*I say mostly because one thing you can’t do is just click on the calendar in front of your eyes and reserve time on it that way, which is why this whole guide exists.
+*I say mostly because one thing you can’t do is just click on a date on the calendar in front of your eyes and reserve time on it that way, which is why this whole guide exists.